algorithmiaio/algorithmia-rust/README.md

 // Specify the algorithm you want to execute let factor = Algorithm::new("kenny", "Factor");

-// Run the algorithm with input data
-//   using a type safe decoding of the output
+// Run the algorithm using a type safe decoding of the output to Vec<int>
-// The "kenny/Factor" algorithm outputs
-//   results as a JSON array of integers
+//   since this algorithm outputs results as a JSON array of integers let output: Output<Vec<int>> = try!(client.query(factor, "19635".to_string()));
-//   which decodes into Vec<int>
-let output: Output<Vec<int>> = try!(client.query(factor, "19635"));
 println!("Completed in {} seconds with result: {}", output.duration, output.result);

 // Alternatively, query_raw will return the raw JSON string let raw_output = try!(client.query_raw(algorithm, "19635"));
 println!("Raw JSON output:\n{}", raw_output);
 ```

+See [dijkstra.rs](examples/dijkstra.rs) for a more complete example using custom types for input and output.

 ## Build & Test